Charles McArther Emmanuel

-Charles McArther Emmanuel (born February 12, 1978), also known as Chuckie Taylor, is the son of Charles Taylor, the former President of Liberia.
-Raised by his mother in Florida until he was 16, Taylor Jr. travelled to Liberia in 1994 to live with his father, who in turn enrolled him in the Accra Academy, an elite boarding school in Ghana.
+Charles McArther Emmanuel (born February 12, 1978), also known as Chuckie Taylor, is an American-Liberian former soldier and war criminal.
+He is the son of Charles Taylor, the former President of Liberia.

-He later attended the College of West Africa in Monrovia.
-During his father's presidency, Emmanuel became the commander of the infamously violent Anti-Terrorist Unit (ATU), commonly known in Liberia as the "Demon Forces".
-He is currently serving a 97-year sentence in the United States for his role in human rights violations carried out by the ATU.
+Raised by his mother in the U.S. until he was 16, Taylor Jr. traveled to Liberia in 1994 to live with his father.
+During his father's presidency, he became the commander of the infamously violent Anti-Terrorist Unit (ATU), commonly known in Liberia as the "Demon Forces".
+After returning to the United States, he was arrested by the government for human rights violations committed by the ATU.
+He is currently serving a 97-year sentence.

 Early life

 Born on February 12, 1978, in Boston, Emmanuel lived much of his life in Orlando, Florida, with his mother, Bernice Emmanuel, a college girlfriend of Taylor.
 Fearful of Taylor's attempting to claim custody of Emmanuel, his mother had his name legally changed to Roy Belfast Jr., the name of her husband.
 His house, in a neighborhood described as "middle class", was 9 mi away from Universal Orlando Resort.

 He attended Maynard Evans High School.
 In 1994, when he was a teenager he was involved in an altercation with deputies of Orange County, Florida.
 Afterward, Emmanuel moved to Liberia to live with his father, who in turn enrolled him in the Accra Academy, an elite boarding school in Ghana.
 Emmanuel was expelled, and according to Johnny Dwyer of The Guardian, possession of alcohol and illegal drugs was reportedly the reason.

 He later attended the College of West Africa in Monrovia, and the principal of that school also expelled him.
 He had exposure to the First Liberian Civil War, spending time with Bill Horace whose military unit was known for crucifixions and executions.